thegreatsunra/lemp-cloud-init/README.md

 4) Click "Create" and wait a few moments as Digital Ocean creats your new droplet

-5) Once Digital Ocean finishes creating your droplet, copy the IP address for your droplet and shell into your server
+5) Once Digital Ocean finishes creating your droplet, copy the IP address for your droplet

 #### Prepare manual commands